firozkhan18/technologies-notes/recap.md

 ---

 ## Garbage Collection and Memory Management

+In Java, memory management and garbage collection (GC) are crucial aspects of application performance and stability.
+Here’s a breakdown of the memory pools, garbage collection algorithms, and techniques to prevent memory leaks, specifically in Java and J2EE applications.

 #### 5. Garbage Collection
 - Garbage collection (GC) is the process of automatically identifying and disposing of objects that are no longer in use in order to reclaim memory.
 This helps prevent memory leaks.